The following questions have been put together to provide useful information for those people who want to know more about Sheltered Housing.

 Can I get involved with improving the service?

-Yes, we have local Independent Living Forums who meet regularly with us to oversee and discuss ways to improve the service.
+Yes, we have a local group called Dover District Tenant Group who meet regularly with us to oversee and discuss ways to improve the housing service.
+We also have other ways to get involved.

 What will happen if I have an emergency or I need to speak to an Independent Living Manager on an important matter?